 One would think after the horror of that winter everyone, to a man, would have one goal in mind — get on a ship, head back to France, and never see the New World again.
 A few did.
 Champlain did as well.
 He sailed to France in the late summer, after leading the Algonquin on an expedition against their deadly rivals, the Iroquois.
 But he went back to France to raise funds and recruit settlers and he returned before winter.

 Brulé makes his mark

 He convinced Champlain to let him go.
-Champlain needed interpreters, he needed alliances with the western tribes, he needed to know more about what lay to the west, he needed to know if there was a route to India, and he needed to know if there was gold, as well if there were plentiful supplies of furs and timber for trade.
+Champlain needed interpreters: he needed alliances with the western tribes, he needed to know more about what lay to the west, if there was a route to India, and if there was gold.
+Moreover he wanted to know if there were plentiful supplies of furs and timber for trade.

 A changed man

 When Brulé returned to Québec after a year, Champlain searched the canoes as they glided to shore.
 He couldn’t see Brulé.
 He grew anxious.
 Had something befallen the young man?
 Then Champlain found Brulé right there in front of him dressed just as a Wendat.

 Champlain scolded him, feeling his role as a European should be to uphold the culture and civilisation of France.
 But it was too late for that.
 By this time Brulé had also learned the language.

 A decade later, the Récollets and then later still the Jesuits arrived to convert the Wendat to Christianity.
 They were attracted to the Wendat because they farmed and stayed in one place unlike so many of the Indigenous peoples that were nomadic.